skip to main content

 Gardaí treating incident as hate crime

-The statement said that An Garda Síochána takes hate crime very seriously and they continue to encourage any victim any crime to report it, "including any indication that the crime may have a hate motivation".
+In an appeal for witnesses, gardaí say they take hate crime very seriously and would encourage any victim to report it, "including any indication that the crime may have a hate motivation".

 It noted an increase in the reporting of such incidents in each year of reporting, which it said was positive.